daniel-isidro/customer_segmentation/README.md

   </tbody>
 </table>

-Also, we notice that the date is expressed as week of the year, so for better analysis we convert it to year-month-day format with the datetime package.
+Also, we notice that the date is expressed as **week of the year**, so for better analysis we convert it to **year-month-day** format with the datetime package.
 Also we rename 'revenue' to 'monetary' per convention in the RFM analysis.

 `df2.head()`